About

 “My mission—as an artist, teacher, mentor and friend—is to pass along my knowledge, experience and passion for music to the young, particularly the most disadvantaged, and to make the world a better place by what I do.”

-First venturing on the road at the tender age of 19, Pete toured the Pacific Northwest in 1974 with an L.A.-based-Top-40-R&B band, and in Canada in '75.
-Soon, he would fulfill his dream of playing with the "name" big bands, when he landed the bass trombone chair with the Harry James Orchestra in 1977, then went on to join the Buddy Rich Big Band (1979-82), and the Ray Charles Orchestra (1991-94)—having the tremendous privilege of playing with these bands while their leaders and namesakes were still touring.
+First venturing on the road at the tender age of 19, Pete toured the Pacific Northwest in 1974 with an L.A.-based-R&B band, and in Canada in ’75.
+Soon, he would fulfill his dream of playing with the “name” big bands, when he first landed the bass trombone chair with the Harry James Orchestra in 1977, then went on to join the Buddy Rich Big Band (1979-82), and the Ray Charles Orchestra (1991-94)—having the tremendous privilege of playing with these bands while their leaders and namesakes were still touring.

 Mr. Beltran has toured as a Columbia Artist with Mel Torme, Jerry Lewis, and The McGuire Sisters, and internationally with the West Coast franchise of the Glenn Miller Orchestra from 2010 to 2012.
-In Los Angeles, Pete was a member of the Bill Holman Orchestra for nine years (1983-91), recording numerous albums with the band which include Jazz Grammy-nominated The Bill Holman Band, and Strollin', Satin Nights, and Collaboration albums with pianist, vibraphonist, and jazz instructor par excellence Charlie Shoemake.
-In addition, Pete was selected by Mr. Holman to record some of his master arrangements for Natalie Cole on Unforgettable, her loving tribute to her father, the great Nat King Cole, thereby distinguishing Peter as one of only two bass trombonists—along with some 150 other artists— as among the finest musicians in Los Angeles and, by extension, the world.
+In Los Angeles, Pete was a member of the Bill Holman Orchestra for nine years (1983-91), recording numerous albums with the band which include Jazz Grammy-nominated The Bill Holman Band, and Strollin’Satin Nights, and Collaboration albums with pianist, vibraphonist, and jazz instructor par excellence Charlie Shoemake.
+In addition, Pete was selected by Mr. Holman to record some of his master arrangements for Natalie Cole on Unforgettable, her loving tribute to her father, the great Nat King Cole, thereby distinguishing Peter as one of only two bass trombonists—along with some 150 other artists— as among the finest musicians in Los Angeles.

 Pete has backed, or recorded with, such artists as Frank Sinatra, Tony Bennett, Mel Torme, Nancy Wilson, Natalie Cole, Frank Sinatra, Jr., Jerry Lewis, Stan Getz, Gerry Mulligan, Lionel Hampton, Woody Herman, Dave Brubeck, Rance Allen, The Mills Brothers (all four), Anita O’Day, Barbara Eden, Sue Raney, and Peggy Lee, among others.

-He has recorded on film scores and appeared in film and television, including The Tonight Show with Jay Leno, the Jerry Lewis MDA Telethon, and The Merv Griffin Show in the U.S., and The Michael Parkinson Show and The Val Doonican Show in the U.K. His pit orchestra experience includes a national tour with the Joseph Papp Production of The Pirates of Penzance, and substitute-bass trombonist appearances with the Broadway smash-hit Cats at the Shubert Theater, as well as with numerous Guild Opera Company productions such as Donizetti's The Elixir of Love, and Gilbert & Sullivan's The Mikado for children from under-served communities in Los Angeles.
+Mr. Beltran has recorded on film scores and appeared in film and television, including The Tonight Show with Jay Leno, the Jerry Lewis MDA Telethon, and The Merv Griffin Show in the U.S., and The Michael Parkinson Show and The Val Doonican Show in the U.K. His pit orchestra experience includes a national tour with the Joseph Papp Production of The Pirates of Penzance, and substitute-bass trombonist appearances with the Broadway smash-hit Cats at the Shubert Theater, as well as with numerous Guild Opera Company productions such as Donizetti’s The Elixir of Love, and Gilbert & Sullivan’s The Mikado for children from under-served communities in Los Angeles.

 A more-than-capable classical artist as well, Peter has performed such demanding pieces as Igor Stravinsky’s The Rite of Spring, and Gustov Holtz’ The Planets with the Hidden Valley Festival Orchestraunder conductor Dr. Michael Zearott, in Carmel, CA, among others, and has concertized with various orchestras and brass ensembles throughout L.A.